tim283/smpc_example/README.md

 - plot_inputs_states.m: runs the (S)MPC example and plots states and the input
 - nmpc.m: nonlinear MPC routine developed by Gruene/Pannek [1] (details: http://numerik.mathematik.uni-bayreuth.de/~lgruene/nmpc-book/matlab_nmpc.html)

 SMPC_introduction.pdf [2] serves as a brief introduction to the example and SMPC with probabilistic constraints (chance constraints).
+You can also find a more recent SMPC introduction in chapter 2 of my dissertation [3] where a similar simulation example is analyzed in detail.

 run_mpc.m allows to run predefined MPC modes or to make simple changes to the (SMPC) algorithm (see lines 13 - 68).